beyondJANAK/beyondJANAK/README.md

 - 👋 Hi, I’m @Janak
 - 👀 I’m interested in backend web development using java
 - 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on Laravel projects
+- 💞️ I’m looking to collaborate on Spring Boot projects
 - 📫 How to reach me, contact me at my linkedin

 <!---